Cruel Intentions: Production

 Old Westbury Gardens was one of the filming locations.

 One of the filming locations was Old Westbury Gardens in Nassau County, New York, as well as the Harry F. Sinclair House in New York City.
 In a 2016 interview, Sarah Michelle Gellar revealed that the original title of the movie was "Cruel Inventions".

+Of roughly $10 million budget for the film, "close to a million dollar" or about 10% of it were spent to secure the license of "Bitter Sweet Symphony" by The Verve used at the film's ending scene.
+This was partly due to the lawsuit filed by the Rolling Stones's then-manager Allen Klein alleging that the band was using a larger portion than what had been licensed for an orchestral cover of the Stones’ “The Last Time” by the Andrew Oldham Orchestra, which at that time resulted in the Verve relinquished all royalties to Klein and the songwriting credits were changed to Jagger–Richards.
+The producer Neal Moritz once said “When we thought it was going to be hopeless to get, we tried 200 other songs in its place.
+We could not find anything even close to it.
+It was well worth it.”

 Reception

 On Rotten Tomatoes, Cruel Intentions has an approval score of 54% based on 119 reviews, with an average rating of 5.20/10.
 The site's critics consensus states: "This darkly comic drama and its attractive young cast are easy on the eyes, but uneven performances and an uninspired script conspire to foil Cruel Intentions."
 Metacritic gave the film a weighted average score of 56 out of 100 based on 24 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Charles Taylor of Salon.com described the film as "the dirtiest-minded American movie in recent memory – and an honestly corrupt entertaining picture is never anything to sneeze at".
 Stephen Holden of The New York Times wrote: "You have the queasy sense that the whole thing is just an elaborate stunt and, in this case, an exploitative one."
 Roger Ebert of The Chicago Sun-Times praised Cruel Intentions and gave the film three out of four stars in his review, stating that it was "smart and merciless in the tradition of the original story".